r-windows/docs/rtools40.md

 ## System Libraries and pacman

 Many R packages require external system libraries to build.
-Rtools40 includes a package manager called `pacman` which you can use to build and install system libraries provided via [rtools packages](https://github.com/r-windows/rtools-packages).
+Rtools4 includes a package manager called `pacman` which you can use to build and install system libraries provided via [rtools packages](https://github.com/r-windows/rtools-packages).
 The [`pacman` package manager](https://wiki.archlinux.org/index.php/pacman) has been ported from Arch Linux.
-Extensive documentation on how to use it is available from the [Arch Pacman webite](https://wiki.archlinux.org/index.php/pacman).
+Extensive documentation on how to use it is available from the [msys2 documentation](https://www.msys2.org/docs/package-management/) and the [Arch Pacman webite](https://wiki.archlinux.org/index.php/pacman).

 To start using Rtools, open an Rtools bash shell via the Start Menu.
 There are 3 links in the to start menu to start a terminal, they only differ in which toolchain is put on the PATH.
 For most purposes it does not matter which shortcut you use.